slothy-optimizer/slothy/README.md

 ### Quick check

-To check that your setup is complete, try the following from the HeLight base directory:
+To check that your setup is complete, try the following from the base directory:

 ```
 > ./helight55-cli examples/naive/simple1.s